Ken Billington

+Early life

-He was born in White Plains, New York, the son of Kenneth Arthur (an automobile dealer) and Ruth (Roane) Billington.
+Billington was born in White Plains, New York, the son of Kenneth Arthur (an automobile dealer) and Ruth Billington.

-Billington has 96 Broadway productions to his credit including Copperfield, Checking Out, Moon Over Buffalo, Grind, Hello, Dolly!, Meet Me in St. Louis, On the Twentieth Century, Side by Side by Sondheim, Lettice and Lovage, Tru, The Scottsboro Boys, and Sweeney Todd.

-Off-Broadway productions include Sylvia, London Suite, Annie Warbucks, Lips Together, Teeth Apart, The Lisbon Traviata, What the Butler Saw, and Fortune and Men's Eyes.
+Radio City Music Hall, Las Vegas Productions and Other Works

-Billington was the principal lighting designer for Radio City Music Hall from 1979 to 2004, where he created the lighting for the world-famous Christmas and Easter Spectaculars.
+Billington was the principal lighting designer for Radio City Music Hall from 1979 to 2004, where he created the lighting for the world-famous Christmas Spectacular Starring the Radio City Rockettes and the Easter Radio City Spring Spectacular.
 While there, he also created the lighting for the stage adaptation of the 1937 animated musical film Snow White and the Seven Dwarfs.

-Other projects include lighting the 1975/76 season for the American Shakespeare Festival at Stratford, Connecticut as well as projects such as Turandot at the Vienna State Opera, to nightclub acts for headliners Ann-Margret, Shirley MacLaine, and Liberace.
+Billington has worked extensively in Las Vegas lighting nightclub acts for headliners Ann-Margret, Shirley MacLaine, Liberace, Juliet Prowse, Chita Rivera, The McGuire Sisters and more.
+He has designed for the long-running Las Vegas Spectaculars Jubilee! at Bally's Las Vegas, Siegfried & Roy in Beyond Belief at the New Frontier Hotel and Casino as well as Splash at the Riviera (hotel and casino).

-Billington's lighting is featured in the extravaganza Fantasmic at Disneyland.
-His architectural designs can be seen in restaurants and clubs from Manhattan to Asia.
-Ken also designed the lighting plot and original design for all four current Dolly Parton Dixie Stampede locations.
+Billington's lighting is featured in the extravaganza Fantasmic! at Disneyland, Shamu Night shows at the Seaworld Parks and multiple shows at Busch Gardens Williamsburg.
+His architectural designs can be seen in restaurants and clubs from Manhattan to Asia including Tavern on the Green and 54 Below Ken also designed the lighting plot and original design on multiple shows for Dolly Parton's Dixie Stampede.

+Other projects include lighting the 1975/76 season for the American Shakespeare Festival at Stratford, Connecticut as well as projects such as Turandot at the Vienna State Opera.

+Achievements

 Billington has been nominated for the Tony Award for Best Lighting Design nine times and in 1997 won for the revival of Chicago, which also garnered him the Drama Desk Award for Outstanding Lighting Design.
+He won the Outer Critics Circle Award for Outstanding Lighting Design in 2008 for the Broadway revival of Sunday in the Park with George.
+Additionally, he has been awarded the Los Angeles Drama Critics Circle Award and Boston Drama Critics Award: acknowledged for notable contributions to theatre lighting.

+Ken has received many other awards for his work including the Ace Award (CableACE Award) for Television Lighting and the Lumen Award (Illuminating Engineering Society) for Architectural Lighting.

 In November 2015, Billington was inducted into the Theater Hall of Fame.